doriandevtech/doriandevtech/README.md

 - 👀 I’m currently learning Swift & SwiftUI using Apple Developer Documentation and Ressources across the internet 🌐.
 - 🏆 My goal, as of today, is to build ans submit my first app on the App Store by mid-year 📆 (around june or july).
 - 🧠 My learning process is by getting informations and trying to transform them into knowledge, by coding by myself 👨🏻‍🔧
-- 🧑🏻‍💻 I just build my first project/app in Swift called **AsianFoodApp**, it is #OpenSource 🔓 so don't hesitate to check it out and give me feedbacks 😉
+- 🧑🏻‍💻 I just build my first apps in Swift called **AsianFoodApp** and **MySneakers**, they are #OpenSource 🔓 so don't hesitate to check them out and give me feedbacks 😉

 <h3 align="center">Connect with me:</h3>